 - Very importantly the Wi-Fi information (everywhere!).

-- Check out and times (on the back of the front door in large letters).
+- Check-out and times (on the back of the front door in large letters).

 - What to do in case of a problem, and what to do in case of an emergency.
 Note a problem is something that doesn’t need resolving quickly, however an emergency is something that you need to attend to right away.
-The reason it’s important to distinguish between the two are otherwise people will be contacting you for minor things that aren’t emergencies and your stress levels will build!
+The reason it’s important to distinguish between the two is otherwise people will be contacting you for minor things that aren’t emergencies and your stress levels will build!
 (Remember the purpose of this website is to help you make more money with less stress!).